Shopetti/backbone.iobind/README.md

 # Backbone.primus

-Backbone.ioBind allows you to bind primus.io events to backbone model & collection events.
+Backbone.primus (fromked from [Backbone.ioBind](https://github.com/logicalparadox/backbone.iobind)) allows you to bind primus.io events to backbone model & collection events.
 Also includes `backbone.iosync.js`, a drop in replacement for `Backbone.sync` that uses primus.

 Your best best for starting is to check out the [API Documentation](http://alogicalparadox.com/backbone.iobind/).